-- Faculty mentors and their lab members who are working with the child/minor (<18 yo) must complete (annual) USC mandated training for interacting with minors and reporting suspected child abuse or neglect and provide their training certificate to the Bridge Institute staff.
+- Faculty mentors and their lab members who are working with the child/minor (<18 year old) must complete (annual) USC mandated training for interacting with minors and reporting suspected child abuse or neglect and provide their training certificate to the Bridge Institute staff.

 - Faculty mentors have a “Duty to Report” knowledge or suspicions of child abuse or neglect.

-- In the future (date TBD), USC will be transitioning to a fingerprinting requirement for part of its background check process for adults participating in Youth/Minor program activities.
-At this time, we do not know if the fingerprinting requirement will be enforced with respect to our 2023 Summer activity.
+- USC has implemented a fingerprinting requirement for part of its background check process for all adults participating in Youth/Minor program activities.
+The fingerprinting requirement will be enforced with respect to our 2024 Summer activity.